Shipping Policies are a requirement for all Sellers on Discogs.

 Your Shipping Policies will be preset into three categories: Your country (a domestic Shipping Policy), your continent, then Entire World.

 In this example I’m creating a new Shipping Policy for my domestic region, The Netherlands.

 Please note, these presets do not contain any shipping methods or shipping rates.
 You will still need to input your preferred shipping rates in each region.

 3. If you’d like to offer Local Pickup or Free Delivery, check these boxes and enter the amount for Free Shipping to apply

-4. Select the Service Type and give your method a Service Name
+4. Select the Shipping Service and give your method a Service Name

-For Service Type you can choose from Economy, Standard, or Express.
-Choose the one most applicable to the service type you’re using.
+Choose from Economy, Standard, or Express; select the one most applicable to the service type you’re using.
 In Service Name, you can call your method whatever you like with the free text field.
-In this example, I’m simply using the name of the postal service I’m using; PostNL.

 5. For a “Complete” Shipping Method, ensure ‘Order subtotal is 0.00.
 Adjust business days to deliver as necessary.